 Olive oil, rich in monounsaturated fatty acids (MUFAs), is a major component of the Mediterranean diet.
 People living in this region tend to have longer life expectancies, along with a lower risk of heart disease and stroke, lower cholesterol and triglyceride levels, and lower blood pressure, compared with North Americans and Northern Europeans.

-Regular consumption of virgin or extra virgin olive oil helps to reduce inflammation and prevents hardening of the arteries and the development of atherosclerosis, lowering the risk of heart disease.
+Regular consumption of virgin or extra virgin olive oil may help to reduce inflammation and prevent hardening of the arteries and the development of atherosclerosis, lowering the risk of heart disease.

-Olive oil consumption may also lower the risk of stroke in older people.
+Research has shown that olive oil may also lower the risk of stroke in older people.

 Further, virgin olive oil appears to reduce the risk of Alzheimer’s disease and other dementias with age; protect the liver from the harmful consequences of oxidative stress; and prevent acute pancreatitis and ulcerative colitis.